Azure/ResourceModules/modules/dev-test-lab/labs/README.md

 # DevTestLab Labs `[Microsoft.DevTestLab/labs]`

-This module deploys DevTestLab Labs.\nAzure DevTest Labs is a service for easily creating, using, and managing infrastructure-as-a-service (IaaS) virtual machines (VMs) and platform-as-a-service (PaaS) environments in labs.
+This module deploys DevTestLab Labs.

+Azure DevTest Labs is a service for easily creating, using, and managing infrastructure-as-a-service (IaaS) virtual machines (VMs) and platform-as-a-service (PaaS) environments in labs.
 Labs offer preconfigured bases and artifacts for creating VMs, and Azure Resource Manager (ARM) templates for creating environments like Azure Web Apps or SharePoint farms.

 ## Navigation